patrickmallahan/vin-react-starter-kit/README.md

 webpack.config.js - Webpack config

 ##FAQ
+## Why does this exist?
+I'm trying to assist with [JavaScript Fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4#.1luolx2ao).
+(Yes, the post claims "Boilerplates & generators are not the answer", but I'm convinced it's the best approach available for now.
+Building a real app with React requires a number of decisions.
+This starter kit codifies a long list of decisions that you no longer have to make to get rolling.
+It also saves you from the long, painful process of wiring it all together into an automated dev environment.

 ### I just want an empty starter kit.
 This starter kit includes an example app so you can see how everything hangs together on a real app.
 To create an empty project, you can delete the following:
 1. Components in src/components